ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_concepts_notebooks/guide.en-gb.md

 ## Notebook lifecycle

-During its lifetime the notebook will transit between the following states:
+During its lifetime, the notebook will transit between the following states:

 > [!primary]
 >